Mazama pocket gopher: Washington

 The Mazama pocket gopher in Washington has suffered habitat loss, with the remaining habitats being located in unexpected places.
 The largest populations have been found to reside around Fort Lewis and several regional airports.
 The Olympic National Park cited as another possible location for a sizable population.

 A 2005 study reported 6000 gophers living around Olympia airport, but this study has been criticized for its conclusions.
 The study made count of burrows and did not engage in trapping and marking to estimate the actual number of gophers present.
 The population is also known to vary erratically, increasing dramatically after the mating season and declining as the year progresses due to predation.
-This contradicts the estimated population listed on the IUCN database which lists between 2000-5000 gophers in the state of Washington with the isolated populations being representative of all 27 populations.
+This contradicts the estimated population listed on the IUCN database which lists between 2000 and 5000 gophers in the state of Washington with the isolated populations being representative of all 27 populations.
 The population of the subspecies indigenous to the area is unknown, with two of the sub-species presumed extinct and Thomomys mazama douglasiis status being uncertain and possibly extinct.